frednam93/FDY-SED/README.md

 ![](./utils/fig2.png)

-Frequency Dynamic Convolution applied kernel that adapts to each freqeuncy bin of input, in order to remove tranlation-invariance of 2D convolution along the frequency axis.
+Frequency Dynamic Convolution applied kernel that adapts to each freqeuncy bin of input, in order to remove tranlation equivariance of 2D convolution along the frequency axis.
-- Traditional 2D convolution enforces translation-invaraince on time-frequency domain audio data in both time and frequency axis.
+- Traditional 2D convolution enforces translation equivariance on time-frequency domain audio data in both time and frequency axis.
-- However, sound events exhibit time-frequency patterns that are translation-invariant in time axis but not in frequency axis.
+- However, sound events exhibit time-frequency patterns that are translation equivariant in time axis but not in frequency axis.
 - Thus, frequency dynamic convolution is proposed to remove physical inconsistency of traditional 2D convolution on sound event detection.

 <img src=./utils/fig3.jpg align="left" height="270" width="395"> <br> <br> <br> <br> <br> <br> <br> <br> <br> <br> <br>